olivermeyer/pyspark-dq/README.md

 extent a highly simplified, Python-translated Deequ minus the stateful statistical modelling part.

-The framework is built around two core concepts:
+The framework is built around three core objects:
+* The `CheckOperator` collects a DataFrame and one or more `Check` objects, and instructs a `DataFrameValidator` to run the checks on the DataFrame.
-* The `CheckOperator` orchestrates and runs validations on a provided DataFrame, returning valid and invalid rows as two DataFrames.
+* The `DataFrameValidator` runs the checks on the DataFrame and returns two DataFrames: one containing valid rows; the other invalid rows.
 * The `Check` objects define columnar validations to apply to a DataFrame.